+The low inflation environment allowed real rates of return above the 3% actuarial benchmark.
 The execution of an investment plan to maximize income without undue risk is a key task of the Board, taking into consideration the advancing maturity of the scheme.
 The long-term branch is not expected to face liquidity constraints in 2015/17, and the consolidated statements show operational surpluses for about a decade, due to the excess reserves of the EI branch.
 However, new asset allocations should be vested with high liquidity, as total contributions are lower than total expenditure, requiring a portion of investment income to cover the deficit, a gap that should widen steadily on the basis of the legal provisions in force, until the outdated ceiling on insurable earnings is adjusted to reflect actual earnings more adequately.